-We strive to act as responsible market leaders and to adopt processes that support favourable and sustainable change in Russian business.
+We strive to act as responsible market leaders and to encourage processes that foster favourable and long-term change in the Russian business environment.

-- As the official Knowledge Partner of the St Petersburg International Economic Forum (SPIEF) for many years running, PwC has made a lasting contribution to the development of international business and the Russian economy.
+- For many years, PwC has served as the official Knowledge Partner of the St Petersburg International Economic Forum.
+In this role, PwC has contributed to the development of international business and the Russian economy.

-- For ten years, we have conducted the Leaders in Corporate Philanthropy survey among major Russian and international companies.
+- For over ten years, we have conducted the Leaders in Corporate Philanthropy survey among major Russian and international companies.
 The survey is run in cooperation with the Donors Forum and Vedomosti business daily.
-This initiative identifies the top performers in corporate philanthropy and is the only survey of its kind in Russia.
+This initiative aims to identify leading corporate philanthropy programmes on a competitive basis.
+This is the only survey of corporate philanthropy in Russia.

-We are actively involved in the life of local communities.
+We are actively engaged in the life of the local communities where we work.

-- We cooperate with over 20 non-profit organisations in Moscow, Saint Petersburg, Kazan, Krasnodar, Rostov-on-Don and Voronezh.
+- We cooperate with over 20 non-profit organisations in Moscow, Saint Petersburg, Kazan, Krasnodar, Rostov-on-Don, Voronezh, Novosibirsk and Ekaterinburg.

-- In 2016, we undertook and supported over 20 charity projects in three areas: education, childcare and culture.
+- In 2018, we undertook and supported over 40 charitable projects in three areas: education, childhood and culture.

-- Over 400 PwC employees volunteered for charity and social projects in 2016.
-They contributed a total of 2,500 hours.
+- Over 600 PwC employees volunteered for charity and social projects in 2018, contributing a total of over 2,500 hours.

-We care about the well-being of our employees and advocate for diversity and equal opportunity at work.
+We care about the well-being of our employees and advocate for diversity and equal opportunities at work.

 - PwC Russia makes a significant contribution toward the development of its professional staff.
-In 2016 alone, the firm spent RUB 106 million on professional training and development for new joiners.
+In 2018, we invested over RUB 100 million and 300,000 hours in learning and development for our employees.

 - Every year, three-fourths of our employees complete technical skills courses.
-In 2016, 2,651 employees participated in training programmes for a total of 281,064 hours and 45 staff members received the ACCA qualification.
+In 2018, 2,934 employees at PwC Russia participated in training programmes for a total of 253,899 hours, while 50 staff members received an ACCA qualification.

-- As an employer, we are open to job candidates with disabilities and are ready to adjust the working environment to their individual needs.
+- As an employer, we are open to job candidates with disabilities and ready to adjust our working environment to their individual needs.

-- PwC employees regularly hold trainings for people with disabilities and provides coaching to help them in their career progression.
+- PwC employees regularly hold trainings for people with disabilities and also coach them to help them in their career progression.

 We implement programmes that promote the rational use of natural resources.

-- We track resource consumption at our offices on a regular basis to develop new, more rational ways to control and reduce our environmental footprint.
+- We track resource consumption at our offices on a regular basis, and we develop new, more rational ways to control and reduce our environmental footprint.
 We also make sure that our employees are educated about environmental protection.